EquitySight

 • No personal data.
 I do not collect, store, or infer anything about individual homeowners or tenants.

 EquitySight is run by a single solo operator.
 It is not owned by, licensed to, or commercially affiliated with any real-estate agency, developer, mortgage broker, buyer's agent, or data reseller.
-The site is supported by paid subscriptions, and may also carry contextual advertising.
-No advertiser has editorial access to a suburb page, and no advertiser can pay to influence a score, a strategy verdict, or a risk factor.
+The site carries no advertising.
+A small number of paid subscriptions exist from an earlier version of the product; no advertiser or subscriber has any influence over what any page says.

 If this ever changes — for example if I accept investment from a party with an interest in specific suburbs — I will disclose it at the top of this page before the relationship begins.